-Living in Miami it can seem like all is lost after your license is suspended, revoked or cancelled.
+Living in Miami it can seem like all is lost after your license is suspended, revoked or canceled.
 However, you may still qualify for a restricted license that allows driving for certain purposes.
 You need to be aware that no hardship restriction can be added to a Commercial Driver License (CDL).

 Therefore, anyone who seeks a hardship reinstatement of their driver’s license, must obtain a Class E license.
 The Class E license can include one of two restrictions: C Restriction or D Restriction.